MrJSwotinsky/Python_2_Spring_2025/Unit_0_Modules_and_Packages/Assignments/05_My_Math_Module_Project_Part_3.md

 `pow(x, y)` - Accepts `x` and `y` as arguments and returns `x` raised to the power of `y`.  **(Implement this without using `**`)**<br><br>
 `lcm(n, m)` - Accepts `n` and `m` as arguments and returns the least common multiple of `n` and `m`.<br><br> `ceil(x)` - Accepts `x` as an argument and returns the least integer greater than or equal to `x`.<br><br>

+**As you work, remember to run, test, and commit frequently.
+Always include an appropriate commit message.**